 This type of financial assistance takes at least one month to obtain after receiving your residence permit.
 You will thus have to pay for at least the entire first month's rent by yourself.
-It is important to apply for financial housing assistance as soon as possible after your arrival in Nancy or Paris (the student association Globe and Co can help you with this procedure).
+It is important to apply for financial housing assistance as soon as possible after your arrival in Nancy or Paris.